google/atheris/README.md

 #### `FuzzedDataProvider`

 Often, a `bytes` object is not convenient input to your code being fuzzed.
 Similar to libFuzzer, we provide a FuzzedDataProvider to translate these bytes into other input forms.
-Alternatively, you can use [Hypothesis](https://hypothesis.readthedocs.io/) as described below.

 You can construct the FuzzedDataProvider with: